-- The World Bank Group's diagnostic tools and reports. - CEDAW and ILO's websites. - Gender Equality Index in the UN's annual Human Development Report; World Economic Forum's annual Global Gender Gap Report. - Key informants, such as women's and human rights activists and legal experts, can be consulted to understand the policy, legal and regulatory landscape.
+- The World Bank Group's diagnostic tools and reports. - CEDAW and ILO's websites. - Gender Equality Index in the UN's annual Human Development Report; World Economic Forum's annual Global Gender Gap Report. - Key informants, such as human rights activists and legal experts, can be consulted to understand the policy, legal and regulatory landscape.